► What is an International Driving Permit?

 - Official ID (such as your passport)

 It's worth ringing ahead to check if your local Post Office can do the necessary paperwork.
 Many even quite large Post Offices aren't approved - so you'll have to do some research first.
 The Royal Mail says that 2500 of its outlets can do the forms, but you can't process the application online.
-It must be done in person.
+It must be done in person over the counter.

 You can only apply for an International Driving Permit UK if you are aged 18 or over, are a resident of the UK or Northern Ireland and hold a full UK driving licence.